decentdao/fractal-docs/developer-guides/deploy-custom-dao.md

 The example below shows how to use the Metafactory to create a custom DAO:

 1\.
 Choose your network.
-This example uses the Goreli testnet.
+This example uses the Goerli testnet.

 2\.
-Choose your daoFactory.sol by setting the contract address based on your network.
+Choose your DAOFactory.sol by setting the contract address based on your network.
 For this example, use 0xEc42913bB12d8976BADf0000151B679Dc4e549BC.

 3\.
 Define values for `createDAOParams`.
-The `createDAOParams` values will create a proxy contract that references the include `daoImpl` and `AccessControlImpl`.&#x20;
+The `createDAOParams` values will create a proxy contract that references the include `daoImpl` and `AccessControlImpl`.

 * DAO Impl - 0x8A96a09b48e6968bF4e1Ac068C56446F4606F339
 * DAOAccessControl Impl - 0x300Ce4fe07fbF0F1021060eCb788A9956810D920
 * Salt values predetermine a contract's address to make it simple to reference a contract before the contract is fully deployed.
 * The `roles` parameter determines the authorizations required for each module.
 For this example, only the `WITHDRAWER_ROLE` is required.
-* Use the `roleAdmins` parameter to create one or more mangers.
-Managers will be able to update the roles of other members.
+* Use the `roleAdmins` parameter to create one or more admins.
+Admins will be able to update the roles of other members.
-* The `members` parameter defines the addresses that will have the role types specified in the `roles` array:&#x20;
+* The `members` parameter defines the addresses that will have the role types specified in the `roles` array:
-  * EXECUTE\_ROLE&#x20;
+  * EXECUTE\_ROLE
-    * `metaFactory.address` - During DAO creation, the Metafactory contract needs to have the execute role so that it can call `execute` on the DAO contract to setup the  system.
+    * `metaFactory.address` - During DAO creation, the Metafactory contract needs to have the EXECUTE_ROLE so that it can call `execute` on the DAO contract to set up the  system.
 Remove the Metafactory from the member list at the end of the transaction.
     * `executor.address` - The address that can call the DAO's execute function.
-  * WITHDRAWER\_ROLE - In this case, we only want the DAO to be able to withdraw from the treasury.&#x20;
+  * WITHDRAWER\_ROLE - In this case, we only want the DAO to be able to withdraw from the treasury.
 * `daoFunctionDescs` and `daoActionRoles` set up the DAO's roles in the access control contract.
 This can remain the same.

 ```